 - On September 10, 2010, EPA placed an announcement in the Weirton Daily Times to announce a 30-day public comment on the SB.
 Based on comments received during the public comment period, EPA has determined that it is not necessary to modify its proposed Final Remedy as set forth in the SB.
 EPA is, however, making minor modifications to the factual background and clarifying certain aspects of the proposed Final Remedy as described in the Final Decision and Response to Comments [59pp, 3569 KB, About PDF]

 - A Remedy Implementation Order was issued on January 3, 2012.
 In accordance with the Order, construction of the cap began in summer 2011 and completed on January 25, 2012.
-An Environmental Covenant to implement institutional controls was approved by EPA and submitted to WVDEP in January 2015, awaiting state approval to become effective.
+In 2016, an Environmental Covenant was approved by WVDEP which will oversee compliance with institutional controls contained in the remedy.